Lee-matod/vimanager-cli/README.md

 ### Download Support

+Download the tracks in your playlist to your device.

 ```sh
 python3 -m pip install -U "vimanager-cli[download]"
 ```

-_FFmpeg is required for this feature.
-If you do not have it installed in your device, see below for guidance._
+> _FFmpeg is required for this feature.
+If you do not have it installed on your device, see below for guidance._

-#### Download FFmpeg
+#### Downloading FFmpeg

 - [Windows Tutorial](https://windowsloop.com/install-ffmpeg-windows-10/)
 - **MacOS** - `brew install ffmpeg`